Learning to navigate all your emotions in early sobriety is hard.

-I remember this commercial that aired in the States several years back about quitting smoking.
-The video showed several people struggling with the most basic tasks – buttoning a shirt, ironing, driving a car.
+It reminds me of this commercial that aired in the States several years back about quitting smoking.
+The video showed several people struggling with the most basic tasks – buttoning a shirt, ironing, and driving a car.

 The message was something to the effect that learning to live life without cigarettes feels like you’re completely starting over.
 You have to relearn how to exist as a person without a cigarette, and the people in the video seemed comically inept.

 At the time the ad aired (I can’t seem to find a copy of it anywhere online), I was still a smoker and would give a knowing sigh whenever it came on.
 I completely understood.

 - Learning How To Be A Person Who Doesn’t Drink

 - Does quitting drinking make you more emotional?

 Learning How To Be A Person Who Doesn’t Drink

 Every time I tried quitting smoking in the past, I felt like I’d just woken up from a coma ten years into the future.

 How do people drive their cars for longer than twenty minutes without smoking?
 Or have an argument without smoking?
 How do people walk outside for longer than five minutes without smoking?

 Functioning without cigarettes felt impossible, foreign.
 I couldn’t understand how anyone ever did it, even as I increasingly became the only smoker in many circles.